Test in production without watermarks.

 Amazon Textract makes it easy to add document text detection and analysis to your applications.
 Amazon Textract is based on the proven, highly scalable, deep-learning technology that was developed by Amazon's computer vision scientists to analyze billions of images and videos daily.
 You don't need any machine learning expertise to use it.
 Amazon Textract includes simple, easy-to-use APIs that can analyze image files and PDF files.
 Amazon Textract is always learning from new data, and Amazon is continually adding new features to the service.

 IronOCR licenses are developer-based, which means you should always purchase a license based on the number of developers who will use the product.
 AWS Textract licenses are based on the number of pages of the document to extract information and analyze the data.
-The licenses are on monthly basis and the prices become very high for large number of pages as compared to IronOCR license.
-Moreover, IronOCR license is one-time purchase and it can be used for lifetime and it supports OME and SaaS distribution.
+The licenses are on a monthly basis and the prices become very high for a large number of pages compared to the IronOCR license.
+Moreover, IronOCR license is a one-time purchase and it can be used for a lifetime and it supports OME and SaaS distribution.

 Further, Iron Software is currently offering a five-tool package for the price of just two.
 The tools included in the Iron Suite are: